-I am a member of NERC’s Centre for the Observation and Modelling of Earthquakes and Tectonics, COMET, a collaboration between scientists in Leeds, Oxford, Cambridge, Bristol, UCL, Glasgow, and Reading, and a member of the Institute for Geophysics and Tectonics in the School of Earth and Environment at Leeds.
+I am involved with NERC’s Centre for the Observation and Modelling of Earthquakes and Tectonics, COMET, a collaboration between geoscientists in Leeds, Oxford, Cambridge, Bristol, UCL, Glasgow, and Reading.

 I am involved in Diversity in Geosciences, UK, a chapter of the International Association for Geoscience Diversity.
 This organisation has a remit to create access and inclusion for persons with disabilities in the Geosciences. https://theiagd.org/

 Outside academia I train in Japanese martial arts, (Aikido and Kenjutsu) and spend my weekends hill-walking.
 I am a field volunteer at Whixal Moss, the UK's third largest lowland peatbog, which is managed by Natural England.

 My linked in profile can be viewed at: https://uk.linkedin.com/in/katherine-willis-1230b664